malcolm-mill/malcolm-mill.github.io/docs/Beckhoff_MCP/DOCUMENTATION.md

-# Beckhoff PLC MCP Server
+# Beckhoff PLC MCP Server Documentation

 ## What is this?